Wizards go down in flames as a 35-point lead disappears in a 116-115 loss to the Clippers

 Washington will enter that gantlet having lost four in a row and five of six.

-Asked if he agreed with Kuzma’s assertion that something must change in Washington, Bradley Beal huffed a short laugh.
+Asked if he agreed with Kuzma’s assertion that something must change in Washington, Beal huffed a short laugh.

 “Yeah.
 Yeah,” Beal said.
 “But we’ve got to fix some things, for sure.”